paullatzelsperger/.github-edc/docs/developer/testing.md

 - try to cover everything with integration tests.
 It's typically a code smell if there are no corresponding unit tests for an integration test.
 - slip into a habit of testing the external system rather than your usage of it
 - store secrets directly in the code.
-Github will warn about that.
+GitHub will warn about that.
 - perform complex external system setup in `@BeforeEach` or `@BeforeAll`

 ## System tests